Contact Us Today! (877) 276-5084

 We can help copyright holders (ex. music companies, bands, singers, songwriters, software publishers, recording houses, movie and film companies, authors and others) seek TRO's, preliminary and permanent injunctions under F.R.C.P.
 65.

-We can also help companies, businesses and individuals defending against injunctions and infringement in federal courts across the United States, subject to local rules.
+We can also help companies, businesses and individuals defend against injunctions and infringements in federal courts across the United States, subject to local rules.

 About the Author